 - Started antibiotics but symptoms are not improving or are worsening

-Early detection is critical to successfully treating this disease.
+Early detection is critical to successfully treating inflammatory breast cancer.
 If you experience any symptoms, see one of our primary care doctors as soon as possible.
 Need a second opinion?
 Connect with our experts in cancer care for an evaluation.